Sandman126/sandman126.github.io/_posts/2025-10-27-write-a-new-post.md

 ---
 title: Writing a New Post
-description: Writing a New Post
+description: This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.
 author: cotes
 categories: [network, blog]
 tags: [blog,writing]
 render_with_liquid: false
 ---

-This tutorial will guide you how to write a post in the _Chirpy_ template, and it's worth reading even if you've used Jekyll before, as many features require specific variables to be set.

 ## Naming and Path